EWeek: History

 The magazine was started by Ziff Davis to cover the use of computers as business tools.

 Team members that started PCWeek included John Dodge, the first news editor; Lois Paul, the first features editor; and Sam Whitmore, the first reporter, who later went on to become editor-in-chief.

 At the time, many magazines at the time already covered business computing, such as Datamation and Computerworld.
 There were also magazines dedicated to hobbyist machines, so it seemed there was no place for a weekly issue to fit in.
 The first few issues had only 22 pages of advertising, but then PCWeek began establishing itself.
 By the end of the first year, the average number of advertising pages for the last month was 74.875.

 Buyers' guides

 John Pallatto, a writer for PCWeek in its first year, produced a full buyer's guide on all DOS-compatible PCs on the market.

-Early promotional publications from PCWeek show them describing their key audience as "volume buyers", that is, people and companies that would buy PCs in bulk for business purposes.
-With this the magazine was able to show big computer companies that advertising in an issue of PCWeek was the best possible way to get their product seen by the biggest and most important buyers.
+Early promotional publications from PCWeek show them describing their key audience as "volume buyers," that is, people and companies that would buy PCs in bulk for business purposes.
+PCWeek used this argument to promote advertisement in their publication to large computer companies.